Szczecin - The Paris of the North

 See the Top things to do.

-There’s still a lot of derelict buildings and overgrown plots to be found in the city, there’s also a lot of new, modern retail establishments, but if you look hard enough, you can still find some historic architectural gems from Szczecin’s glory days.
-There are also some really good restaurants in the city.
+There’s still a lot of derelict buildings and overgrown plots to be found in Szczecin, there’s also a lot of new, modern retail establishments, but if you look hard enough, you can still find some historic architectural gems from Szczecin’s glory days.

 The region of West Pomerania is considered to be one of the greenest regions in Poland and also one of the most attractive for tourists.
 There’s plenty on offer for visitors including beaches, woodlands, national parks, lakes, seaside resorts, golf clubs, cycling routes and health spas.